Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

-This causes a surge in the tokens price, at which point the scammers will sell their own tokens raking in lots of profit, while the other investors are then left holding coins they bought at a high price, while watching the price tumble back down, based on lack of genuine market interest.
+This causes a surge in the tokens price, at which point the scammers sell their own tokens — raking in lots of profit — while the other investors are left holding coins they bought at an inflated price.
+The price tumbles back down to its natural market position.

-This is known as a ‘pump and dump scheme’.
+This is known as a “pump and dump.”

-For example, check to see if the coin you want to trade is positively or negatively correlated with bitcoin.
-That is, if it tends to move in a similar direction as bitcoin or not, on the time-frame that you want to trade at.
+For example, check to see if the coin you want to trade is positively or negatively correlated with Bitcoin.
+That is, determine whether its price tends to move in the same direction as Bitcoin’s at different trading periods.

-Here’s the price chart for bitcoin (BTC) showing 1 year worth of data:
+Here’s a price chart for bitcoin (BTC) showing one year of data:

-Here’s the price chart for Propy (PRO) showing 1 year of data.
+Here’s the price chart for Propy (PRO) for the same period:

-As you can see, the price of Propy has been volatile over the past year, but at the time of writing, the price is near enough at the same level that it was a full year ago.
-From that perspective, holding bitcoin during the same period of time would have been much more profitable.
-Unless you bought at the low point and benefited from that sudden spike upwards (as indicated by the green arrow).
+As you can see, the price of Propy has been volatile, but at the time of writing it was just about the same as it was a full year earlier.
+From that perspective, holding Bitcoin during that year would have been much more profitable.
+(Unless you bought at the low point and benefited from a sudden spike, as shown by the green arrow.)

-This type of analysis may help you decide whether to keep more of your portfolio in BTC vs other coins, which may either be gaining value compared to bitcoin or losing value compared to bitcoin.
+This type of analysis may help you decide whether to keep more of your portfolio in BTC or branch out into coins that usually gain or lose value compared to Bitcoin.